stonepros/stone/doc/mgr/prometheus.rst

 Prometheus Module
 =================

-Provides a Prometheus exporter to pass on Ceph performance counters from the collection point in ceph-mgr.
-Ceph-mgr receives MMgrReport messages from all MgrClient processes (mons and OSDs, for instance) with performance counter schema data and actual counter data, and keeps a circular buffer of the last N samples.
+Provides a Prometheus exporter to pass on Stone performance counters from the collection point in stone-mgr.
+Stone-mgr receives MMgrReport messages from all MgrClient processes (mons and OSDs, for instance) with performance counter schema data and actual counter data, and keeps a circular buffer of the last N samples.
 This module creates an HTTP